Audio Production Rooms | Podcasting Guide

 - Will it be scripted?
 If you are going for an informal discussion or roundtable format, a list of topics or questions may be all you need.
 Here is an example of a script for radio from NPR.

 - How many episodes do you plan to produce?
-Make sure you don't overextend yourself and create a realistic goal.
+Create a realistic goal.

 Technology: Becoming familiar and comfortable with technology will be key to your success.
 Take out the equipment in advance to become familiar.